pontoonapps/CareerGuide/maps-api/README.md

   ```
   - removal is processed first, then addition – if both arrays contain the same email address, the user will be added;
   - users that do not exist in the database will be ignored (the client should report the email addresses that weren't added);
-  - users that are already assigned to a different training centre will be ignored (a user can only be assigned to one training centre);
   - removing users that were not assigned to the training centre is also ignored;
   - returns the result list of users assigned to the training centre (like the GET method above).